INTERNSHIP OVERVIEW

 What is internship, and why do we do it at High Tech High Chula Vista?

-At High Tech High Chula Vista, we make sure to provide connections to the “adult world” to students at every grade level, but it gets really serious in Junior Year: juniors aren’t just “connected” to the adult world – for three weeks, they’re part of it, working full-time as an intern in a professional organization.
+At High Tech High Chula Vista, we make sure to provide connections to the “adult world” to students at every grade level, but it gets really serious in Junior Year: juniors aren’t just “connected” to the adult world – for five weeks, they’re part of it, working full-time as an intern in a professional organization.

 Internships provide students with real world learning experiences, career development, and public service.
 Meanwhile, host organizations benefit from the contributions of creative and innovative HTH students.
 If you are interested in receiving more information or have any questions, please contact us.